zCode-Solutions/meetMyTypes/README.md

 2. To be continued....

 ## Contribution Guidelines
-If you're interested in contributing and growing your skillset furhter please refer to the <a href="https://github.com/zCode-Solutions/meetMyTypes/wiki/Contribution-Docs" target="_blank">Contribution Docs</a>
+If you're interested in contributing and growing your skillset furhter please refer to the [Contribution Docs](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/CONTRIBUTING.md)

+## How can you Learn from this?
+Check out this doc to see how you can use this repo to level up your own skills!
+[Learn from me]()
 # Authors

-Zachary Farley
-Anthony Tweed
-Musiteli Muboso
-Jason Brunelle
-Jongkoy
-Vanessa Mercado
+Curious for whose on the team?
+Checkout the [Authors file](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/AUTHORS.md)

 ## Contributors (for those who assist with bug identification and code fixes)